ogunleye0720/CDK-Erigon-Methods/README.md

 A valid RPC URL (injected via environment variable rpc_url)

 ## Usage

 1. Run locally with Postman

 Import a collection from RPC-POSTMAN-COLLECTIONS/ into Postman.

 Create a Postman environment with:

-BASE_URL → Your RPC endpoint (e.g., https://rpc.testnet.sentient.org).
+rpc_url → Your RPC endpoint.

 Additional variables (like account addresses) if needed.